Navarro County Outdoor Burn Ban in Effect 7-20-2023

 (d) Area near burn must be clear of vegetation and/or combustible materials or debris.

 (e) Adequate fire suppression equipment in the form of either a properly operating fire extinguisher or water hose attached to a constant supply will suffice for this requirement.

-No domestic waste burning is allowed on days designated as Red Flag Warning Days by the National Weather Service.
+Domestic waste burning is NOT allowed on days designated as Red Flag Warning Days by the National Weather Service.
 Such things as tires, construction debris, furniture, carpet, electrical wire, and appliances are not considered to be domestic waste and cannot be burned.

 2. Outdoor Cooking allowed with the restrictions listed below: